Tuesday, September 10, 2024

 In some sense, the hidden state signals signals represent the state of the model's memory at that point.
 Giving a token extra attention means boosting its signal in the hidden state that will be used in processing the next token, and indirectly in processing the tokens after that.

-This had two problems: First, because the inputs to the net depend on the hidden state outputs from previous tokens, you have to compute one token at a time, which means you can't just throw more hardware at processing more tokens.
+This has two problems: First, because the inputs to the net depend on the hidden state outputs from previous tokens, you have to compute one token at a time, which means you can't just throw more hardware at processing more tokens.
 More hardware might make each individual step faster, but only up to the limits of current hardware.
 It's going to take 10,000 steps to process 10,000 tokens, no matter what.

 Second, essentially since everything that's come before is boiled down into a set of hidden state signals, the longer ago an input token was processed, the less influence it can have on the final result (the "vanishing gradient problem").
 Even if a token has a large influence on the hidden state when it's processed, that influence will get washed out as more tokens are processed.